 Assisting in the development of group software architecture standards and policies that promote shared services and system interoperability.

 Performing complex analysis and design of software applications and architecture including estimating, planning, scheduling, and coordination of agile projects.

-Typically requires a Bachelor’s degree in Computer Science, Mechanical Engineering, Aerospace Engineering, or related discipline with a minimum of 3 years of related experience; Master's degree in similar disciplines with a minimum of 1 years of related experience; or PhD in similar disciplines.
+Typically requires a Bachelor’s degree in Computer Science, Mechanical Engineering, Aerospace Engineering, or related discipline with a minimum of 6 years of related experience; Master's degree in similar disciplines with a minimum of 4 years of related experience; or PhD with 2 years of experience in similar disciplines.

 •Advanced knowledge and experience in one or more of the following areas: C/C++/C# programming and OpenGL for low-level software development on multiple operating systems.

 •Experience building responsive websites and front-end frameworks such as React